2i2c-org/infrastructure/docs/howto/regenerate-smce-creds.md

-# Regenerate credentials for NASA SMCE accounts
+# Regenerate credentials for NASA SMDC accounts

-This document describes how we regenerate credentials for _users_ and the `deployer` when they expire in NASA SMCE accounts.
+This document describes how we regenerate credentials for _users_ and the `deployer` when they expire in NASA SMDC accounts.

 (nasa-smce:regenerate-deployer-creds)=
 ## Regenerate credentials for the `deployer`